Before

 Humans resonate strongest with deep-funnel and POV content.
 Given that, let Deadwater handle the repetitive system work so your team can focus on what only humans can do.

-Given those truths, our philosophy is to focus your human energy on being human.
-Let Deadwater do everything else.
+Given those truths, our philosophy is to focus your human energy on judgment, taste, and relationships.
+Let the system carry the repeatable work.

 No. It removes repetitive work and coordination tax so your team can spend more time on strategy, narrative, and conversion-critical content.